Learning how to remove rust from stainless steel can help you save your favorite pots, pans, and silverware.

 What Is Dry Ice Blasting?

 Also known as cryogenic blasting, this cleaning uses compressed frozen carbon dioxide, or dry ice, and sublimates under high pressure on a rusted surface.
 After, a high-pressure power jet blasts the ice, at a temperature of -79° C, onto your contaminated stainless steel surface.
-Because the stainless steel surface is warm, it creates a “thermo shock,” loosening the rust while the dry ice evaporates.
+Because the stainless steel surface is warm, it creates a “thermal shock,” loosening the rust while the dry ice evaporates.

 How To Remove Rust From An Iron Skillet?